DinoChiesa/ApigeeEdge-Workshop-20160728/Lab Guides/Securing-APIs-with-OAuth/README.md

     [in the documentation](http://docs.apigee.com/api-services/content/oauthv2-policy).

-2. Remove the Authorization Header After Validating the OAuth Token
+2. Remove the Authorization Header after Validating the OAuth Token

-  In the prior version of the API Proxy, we used `AssignMessage` to remove the apikey query parameter.
+  In the prior version of the API Proxy, we used an `AssignMessage` policy to remove the apikey query parameter.
 Now, we'll modify that policy to remove the Authorization header.

   a.
 Click the AssignMessage policy
     ![](./media/click-assignmessage-policy.png)